Lead Technical Artist

 Urrrhhh... such a long time ago, it's hard to remember.
 The first game I really played was Grand Prix Circuit at a relative's house.
 I had never seen a computer before, so this was all new to me, but I loved it.
 Eventually we got a PC our house, but we didn't have a television at all, so that's probably why I got into games so early.
 Mainly I started out on the free demos that games magazines had just started putting on their cover CDs, and I think that's where I got hooked on the original Warcraft and then Quake.

-What types of games do you like, and what's your favorite game of all time?
+What types of games do you like, and what's your favourite game of all time?

 Heh, that’s quite a lot to list.
 I've always liked strategy games (Civilization, turn-based war sims) and RTS games like Warcraft and Command & Conquer.
 There have been a lot of RPG games I enjoyed too, from the Elder Scrolls series (including Arena and Daggerfall) to more recent things like Deus Ex.
 FPS games have always been highest on my list of favourite games, though.
 I spent far too long playing Quake2, Quake3 and all the available mods.